-- Is there anything on your site that could be considered deceptive?
+- Avoid deceptive content.
 You may not have any intentionally deceptive content but check your keyword usage.
-Make sure keywords are relevant and that you aren’t “stuffing,” or using keywords inappropriately.
+Make sure keywords are relevant and that you aren’t “stuffing,” or misusing keywords.
 Honesty builds trustworthiness (the “T” in E-A-T!).

 - A person with a name (and a photo if possible) should be part of your contact information.
 That means an actual person who deals with the site content and another person who deals with the business itself.
 Providing names of responsible parties is another link in establishing trust.

 - Make sure your articles are well written, reputable, and authoritative.
 Have a friend or a colleague read a few articles or pages of your site and ask them if the site comes across as knowledgeable and trustworthy.

 Keep these things in mind and you’ll never be considered deceptive or harmful by the quality raters.

 As always, any time you test new themes you should try to do it in a staging or development environment.
 And it’s always a good idea to create a backup.